Love, Kindness, Decency

 CSO Chamber Orchestra

-Followed by an after-hours viewing of the
+One-hour concert followed by an after hours viewing of the National Portrait Prizes

 The first concert in the Canberra Symphony Orchestra’s 2020 Australian Series presents the work of emerging and established Australian voices – from the world premiere of Ella Macens’ Superimposition to Paul Stanhope’s Nephesh and the second movement of Peter Sculthorpe’s Third Sonata for Strings (the composer’s own orchestration of his 11th string quartet Jabiru Dreaming).